alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - referrer information blocked by browser or site policy
 - the user reopening a page in an inactive browser tab

 Since "Page referrer" reflects the previous page for each "Page path and screen class", it does not always represent the original source of a site visit.

-When analysing external referrals, pair "Page referrer" with "Landing page + query string" instead.
+When analysing external referrals, pair "Page referrer" with "Landing page + query string".
 "Landing page + query string" identifies the first page visited in the session.

+For more broad analysis, the "Session source" dimension identifies the external origin of the whole visit, using high level groupings such as "google", "bing", "reddit.com".

 The "Nested rows" option will group together all the pages which share the same referrer, giving you a more readable overview.
-Nested rows are limited to 10 rows per item.
+Nested rows are limited to 10 rows per item - to see all pages, turn nesting off.

 ### Variables